This chapter describes several of the actions and configurations possible with the Convertigo engine Administration Console

 Scheduler

-The Left menu contains a link to the Scheduler page.
-This page gives you the tools to schedule automatic executions of transactions and/or sequences.
+The left menu contains a link to the Scheduler page.
+This page lets you schedule automatic executions by combining:

-This section introduces the Scheduler page and details the different elements of the scheduling functionality:
+This section introduces the Scheduler page and its main tables:

 Scheduler page